aamirazad/tigertutoringtool/content/teachers/basenback/romeo-juliet-1.md

 Look at the lines provided.
 Put yourself at the party.
 If someone was making Jokes, being kind to everyone, and making everyone feel welcome.
 What would you think of this person?

-27. *What do the stage direction in line 40 and the dialoge that follows reveal about Romeo?*
+27. *What do the stage direction in line 40 and the dialogue that follows reveal about Romeo?*

 The text does not correctly name the Line, the stage direction is on line 48.
-When Romeo enters the party, what does he immediatley do?
+When Romeo enters the party, what does he immediately do?
 Re-word the question to say what was Romeo's feelings when he entered the building.

 28. *What does the dialogue between Capulet and Tybalt show about their relationship?
 How is Capulet a dramatic foil for Tybalt.*

 Look at Capulet and Tybalt's fight.
 Who is in charge.
-What are their two peronalities?
+What are their two personalities?
 Use question 26 to help you with Capulet, and observe Tybalt's reaction to different thing.

 28 a. *Dramatic Foil*